Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 I ran the purity check on phi_plus (result in purity_test_05222025.csv) and found the state purity is 0.9391+/-0.0006.
 This is a little lower than I got when I accidentally ran the sweep with the PCC at zero degrees, so I reran that state and it gave nearly the exact same results (results in purity_test_052222025_2.csv), so I decided to leave the PCC where it is.
 For some reason, our state purity is a little low today.
 It looks like the room is a little warm today (69.1F compared to a max of 66F yesterday, so that is likely it).
+Ran into some roadblocks with data processing and which files to run (MORE INFO).

+Started process of calibration for the HRVL state - locations for Bob and Alice's plates are below.
+I also ran the QP sweep and ratio tuning.
+It looks like counts aren't as minimzed as expected -- investigate tomorrow.
+To create the HR+e^(-ipi/6)VL state:
+Make phi plus, make meas_basis VV and move as follows:
+BCHWP: 0
+BCQWP: -45
+AHWP: -30
+AQWP: -105
+QP: -19.137
+UVHWP: -112.74443676597194

+# 05/23/2025
+MP: Ria, Iz, Prof Lynn

+I created the HDVA full tomo at different eta values file and ran it.
+We ran into some errors with data processing and ended up creating a new file for non-mixed states that standardizes file format.
+Continued standardizing file format (especially file names/editing them) to make them more user friendly as I encountered them.

+I also finished up the QP and ratio tuning for the other state.
+It turns out I sent Alice's HWP to the wrong spot yesterday.
+Updated values for the QP and UVHWP are listed above.
+Note the ratio tuning plots had higher uncertainty than for the other state.
+Counts are still a bit high though.
+I ended up turning the UVHWP to about -112 rather than -66 and this allowed the qp to reach a minimum within the desired range.